yp-talia/square-peg/README.md

 ### Complexity and distinctness

-- To differentiate this game from the problems in this course, I have ensured that both its visual style:
+To differentiate this game from the problems in this course, I have ensured that it is both stylistically, and mechanically distinct.

+**Style**

-    - primitive shapes,
+- Primitive shapes
-    - highly reflective materials,
+- Highly reflective materials
-    - high contrast
+- High contrast
-    - hard shadows
+- Hard shadows
-    - Both 2D and 3D
+- Both 2D and 3D scenes

-- … as well as its mechanics and logic:
+**Mechanics**

 - Player/Game interaction and storytelling through a Dialogue system
-    - Time-based, rapid-fire mini/microgames
+- Time-based, rapid-fire minigames
-    - Higher UI complexity
+- Scroll/Drag events within GUI
 - Systems-based design to enable easier creation of content (after systems were implemented)
-    - Stacking of systems to give depth to gameplay e.g.
+- Stacking of systems to give depth to gameplay, led to inherent complexity during development.
+To demonstrate the complexity during runtime, here are the Events which fire during any mimigame
-        - DialogueSystem is triggered by collision
+1. DialogueSystem is triggered by collision
-            - On a specific Dialogue Event is fired to SceneManagerCustom to Additively Load a minigame
+2. On a specific Dialogue Sentence is fired to SceneManagerCustom to Additively Load a minigame
-                - TimerHelper starts a timer
+3. TimerHelper starts a timer
-                - GameObjects that the user can interact with are instantiated into a parent GameObject (i.e. a ScrollView - ScrollViewWriterReader), which then instantiates which GameObjects (which are styled) which each pull their content Image, Raw Image or Text from a Scriptable Object.
+4. GameObjects that the user can interact with are instantiated into a parent GameObject (i.e. a ScrollView - ScrollViewWriterReader),
+    1. which then instantiates which GameObjects (which are styled)
+        1. which each pull their content Image, Raw Image or Text from a Scriptable Object.
-                    - These ScriptableObjects also hold the values selected by the player on the child GameObject as well as any other relevant metadata
+5. These ScriptableObjects also hold the values selected by the player on the child GameObject as well as any other relevant metadata
-                        - The parent GameObjects send an event to MinigameHandler every time the player makes a selection to keep state of whether the player has reached the goal for the mimigame.
+6. The parent GameObjects send an event to MinigameHandler every time the player makes a selection to keep the state of whether the player has reached the goal for the minigame
-                            - If the Player isSuccess(full) we force the TimerHelper to end
+    1. If the Player isSuccess(full) we force the TimerHelper to end,
-                                - Reset the values stored on the parent objects during the minigame (as they are no longer needed)
+        1. Reset the values stored on the parent objects during the minigame (as they are no longer needed)
-                                - Improve the player’s overall position/score
+            1. Improve the player’s overall position/score
-                                - Additively load the Leaderboard
-                                - Async unload the minigame scene
-                                    - Then, additional logic occurs based on the player’s macro progress
-                            - If the result isFailure
+    2. If the result isFailure
-                                - Reset values
+        1. Reset values
-                                - Decrease position/score
+            1. Decrease position/score
-                                - Additively load the Leaderboard
+7. Additively load the Leaderboard
-                                - Async unload the minigame scene
+8. Async unload the minigame scene
-                                    - Then, additional logic occurs based on the player’s macro progress
+9. Then, additional logic occurs based on the player’s macro progress

-- I hope this gives an impression of the underlying complexity involved in this Final Project.
+I hope this gives an impression of the underlying complexity involved in this Final Project.
-    - The remainder of this ReadMe describes the complexity of the systems built, their purpose and the rationale for doing so.

-## Technical Implementation Details

-Not included below are minor edits to included packages, which are largely contained to the Dialogue Manager.

-1. Prefabs

-    — Trans Canvas

-    — Parent Image

-    — Title

-    — Timer Display

-    Use Parent Image as Origin for Instantiated 2D GameObjects - GrandParent

-    Initiate the Parent Inside the GrandParent - used for Position

-    Initiate the Child Inside the Parent - largely used for styling and container for content

-    Instantiate content inside Child from Array in ScriptableObject

-2. ScriptableObjects - output to Resources for access
-3. “Manager” Classes
-4. Wrappers
-5. Handlers and Helpers
-   - EventHandler oversees events created by the pointer.
-The exception to this are the menu screens, where due to their single use nature, it was more effective to use Event Triggers in the Unity Inspeector
-7. Overrides
-8. Readers/Writers